 One thing we look for is a heat sink that is extruded vs. die cast.
 Extrusion is a process used to create objects of a fixed cross-sectional profile.
 A material is pushed or pulled through a die of the desired cross-section.
 Die Cast is formed by pouring molten metal into a reusable mold.
 Extruded Aluminum provides 20-30% greater thermal conductivity than die cast aluminum.
 Wow big difference, right?
 Why wouldn’t all manufacturers extrude their aluminum?
 Quite simply, it costs more to manufacture.
 The better products use extruded aluminum.

 Anodizing is an electrolytic passivation process used to increase the thickness of the natural oxide layer on the surface of metal parts.
 Powder coating is the process of covering an object with a polyester or epoxy powder, which is then heated to fuse into a protective layer.
 Anodizing the heat sink yields 100X greater thermal conductivity than powder coating!
 That’s right, 100 times.
 So why do most manufacturers powder coat their heat sinks?
 You guessed it, money.
 It cost much more money to anodize vs. powder coat.

 Surface Area & Geometry

 It’s pretty easy to imagine that the larger the heat sink the more the ability to transfer heat away from the LED source.
 The best manufacturers will use heat sinks that are significantly larger than their competitors.

 The actual geometry of a heat sink is also important.
-Each heat sink fin needs to have a thinning cross section, never thinner to thicker because hot seeks cold and heat energy strives to exchange.
+Each heat sink fin needs to have a thinning cross-section because hot seeks cold and heat energy strives to exchange.
 More air = cooler.

 As you can see, all heat sinks are not created equal.